LDovic/the-headlines/README.md

 This is a headlines grabbing project.
 It pulls headlines from the major UK news corporations and organises them according to topic.
 It's live at https://www.theheadlines.org.uk/

+It's built in MVC form with the model and controller in the app/ directory.